honoyr/ChatBotFunctions/README.md

 ![image-min](https://user-images.githubusercontent.com/33399226/113071631-00c6d380-917a-11eb-9e5b-2a6347c12416.png)

 - [Google Cloud Patform](https://cloud.google.com/) - cloud infrastructure for development.
 - [Firebase](https://console.firebase.google.com/) - works on top of GCP.
 Used for hosting, data storing.
-Provide developer tools such as: cloud functions,analytics, monitoring and testing.
+Firebase provides developer tools such as cloud functions, analytics, monitoring, and testing.
 - [Nebular](https://akveo.github.io/nebular/) Angular UI Library - Library for web application.
 - [DialogFlow Account](https://dialogflow.cloud.google.com/) - for managing every aspect of natural language processing.
 - [PostoHub](https://www.postohub.io/) - for sending emails.
 PostoHub is a Transactional Email API Service for developers.
-- [OpenAI](https://openai.com/) - GPT-3 API for managing answer for unknown questions.
+- [OpenAI](https://openai.com/) - GPT-3 API for managing answers to unknown questions.
 Temporarily disabled because of OpenAi Policy.
 - Google Calendar API - integration with Google Calendar.

 #### Overview

-**Dialogflow Gateway** Cloud Functions use to communicate with Dialogflow.
-Function triggered when a watched event is being fired.
+**Dialogflow Gateway** Cloud Function is used to communicate with Dialogflow.
+The function is triggered when a watched event is being fired.

-When Dialogflow Gateway get all necessary information from the user, Dialogflow sends a webhook to the second Cloud Function.
+When Dialogflow Gateway gets all necessary information from the user, Dialogflow sends a webhook to the second Cloud Function.
 The **Webhook** Cloud Function holds a map of all the possible intents and calls the server to fulfill them.

-**Compute Egine** triggered on specific intent and executing scripts.
+**Compute Egine** is triggered on a specific intent to execute scripts such as sending emails or creating a calendar event.

 ## 2 Getting Started